Our Trust board

 Nick Gash

-Nick is a Non-Executive Director of The Hillingdon Hospitals NHS Foundation Trust and Imperial College Healthcare NHS Trust.
 He has extensive leadership experience, including as chief executive of the National Union of Students and running a successful public affairs consultancy.

-Nick served as Chair of West Middlesex University Hospital NHS Trust until its incorporation with Chelsea and Westminster Hospital NHS Foundation Trust in 2015.
+Nick served as chair of West Middlesex University Hospital NHS Trust until its incorporation with Chelsea and Westminster Hospital NHS Foundation Trust in 2015.
 He continued as a non-executive director for Chelsea and Westminster until 2022, chairing its audit and risk committee.
-He is also chair of the Royal Society of Medicine's audit and risk committee.
+He is also chair of the Royal Society of Medicine's audit and risk committee

 Martin Lupton